A modelling and computational study of the frustration index in signed networks

 \subsection{Largest instances solvable in 10 hours}

-It might be also interesting to know the size of the largest graph whose frustration index can be computed using an extended binary linear model in a reasonable time.
-Two important factors must be taken into consideration while answering this question: graph type and processing capacities.

-As it was shown in subsection \ref{ss:overall}, the graph type has an impact on the the solve time.
-The results in \ref{fig2} show Barab\'{a}si-Albert graphs have a shorter solve time compared to Erd\H{o}s-R\'{e}nyi graphs of the same size, order, and proportion of negative edges.
-Moreover, the numerical results in \cite{aref2017computing} suggest that reaching optimality in real signed networks takes a considerably shorter time compared to randomly generated signed networks, confirming the observations of \cite{dasgupta_algorithmic_2007, huffner_separator-based_2010}.

-Equally relevant to the size of the largest instance solvable in a given time, are the processing capacities of the computer that runs the optimisation models.
-Gorubi algorithms make efficient use of multiple processing cores for exploring the feasible space in parallel\cite{gurobi}.
+Our experiments allow us to discuss the size of the largest graph whose frustration index can be computed in a reasonable time using an extended binary linear model.
+Two important factors must be taken into consideration in this regard: network properties and processing capacities.
+As it is expected from our degree-based prioritised branching in \ref{3ss:branch}, network properties such as degree heterogeneity could have an impact on the solve time.
+Moreover, the numerical results in \cite{aref2017computing} suggest that reaching optimality in real signed networks takes a considerably shorter time compared to randomly generated signed networks of comparable size and order, confirming the observations of \cite{dasgupta_algorithmic_2007, huffner_separator-based_2010}.
+Processing capacities of the computer that runs the optimisation models are also relevant to the size of the largest solvable instance because Gurobi allows using multiple processing cores for exploring the feasible space in parallel \cite{gurobi}.
 Besides, exploring a large binary tree may require a considerable amount of memory which might be a determining factor in solve time of some instances due to memory limits.

-For a solve time within 10 hours on the current hardware configuration (Intel Core i5 7600 @ 3.50 GHz and 8.00 GB of RAM), random graph instances should not be larger than 2000 edges.
-Regarding real signed graphs which have regularities favouring Gurobi's solver performance, graphs with up to 30 000 edges are solvable (to global optimality) within 10 hours.

-If we use more advanced processing capacities (32 Intel Xeon CPU E5-2698 v3 @ 2.30 GHz processors and 32 GB of RAM), real signed graphs with up to 100 000 edges are solvable (to global optimality) within 10 hours \cite{aref2017balance}.
+Given a maximum solve time of 10 hours on the current hardware configuration (Intel Core i5 7600 @ 3.50 GHz and 8.00 GB of RAM), random instances with up to 2000 edges were observed to be solvable to global optimality.
+Regarding real signed graphs which have regularities favouring Gurobi's solver performance, graphs with up to 30000 edges are solvable (to global optimality) within 10 hours.
+If we use more advanced processing capacities (32 Intel Xeon CPU E5-2698 v3 @ 2.30 GHz processors and 32 GB of RAM), real signed graphs with up to 100000 edges are solvable (to global optimality) within 10 hours \cite{aref2017balance}.